OpenSourceBrain/ACnet2/README.md

 ### Primary Auditory Cortex network model

-Model developed originally in GENESIS by Dave Beeman.
+This model was developed originally in GENESIS by Dave Beeman.

 For more details about this model, please see the [Wiki](http://www.opensourcebrain.org/projects/acnet2/wiki/Wiki).